FMassin/pydas/README.md

 4. **Purpose**: The code is intended to automate and streamline the process of managing DAS seismic data, converting formats, and preparing data for analysis and archiving, especially in environments that utilize SeisComP.

 # Testing pyDAS
-To test pyDAS, you can run the Jupyter Notebook `pydas_test.ipynb` located in the root directory.
+To test pyDAS, you can run [the Jupyter Notebook](pydas_test.ipynb) located in the root directory.
 This notebook will guide you through an example on how to use pyDAS and its functions.